-- The defending character must be within Range (⊕) 1 of one or more terrain parts at the same or higher Elevation than the attacking character. - A straight line can be drawn from any portion of the attacking character's base to any portion of the defending character's base through any number of those terrain parts. - The attacking Character is using a Ranged (¬¬) attack.
+- The character's Unit must have one or more Hunker (♠) tokens. - The defending character must be within Range (⊕) 1 of one or more terrain parts at the same or higher Elevation than the attacking character. - A straight line can be drawn from any portion of the attacking character's base to any portion of the defending character's base through any number of those terrain parts. - The attacking Character is using a Ranged (¬) attack.